-Shesh Ghale Chairman and Executive Director

-Qualifications Master of Engineering and Business Administration since 1996, Charitable works such as being President of NRNA, a Nepalese Diaspora group representing a population of 4-5m people for 2 terms from 2013 - operations in Nepal via its own local foundation and other delivery partners.
+Shesh Ghale Qualifications Chairman and Executive Director Master of Engineering and Business Administration Experience Chief Executive Officer of MIT Group Holdings Pty Ltd and associated companies since 1996, Charitable works such as being President of NRNA, a Nepalese Diaspora group representing a population of 4-5m people for 2 terms from 2013 - 2014.
+Special responsibilities To drive the Foundations vision and goals at a policy level as well as the running of operations in Nepal via its own local foundation and other delivery partners.